mhashya/gcp-devops-project/readme.md

-# This is a repo for our new DevOps project
+# Docker flask application

+- This application is written in python.
+- It should be deployed on GKE.